High Quality High Volume (HQHV) Clinics

-Open to shelters and rescue groups only
+Open to shelters, rescue groups and animal control officers

 - Dog and cat castration (spay and neuter)